justin-napolitano/data-blog/content/blog/ai-proof-of-concept/index.md

 The data records primarily the voting behavior of justices, the policy direction of the outcome, and the political ideology score of the outcome.

 Policy direction and political ideology are factors coded by individuals that may be prone to error an bias.
-In my analysis I will test against the foundigns of this model to determine which factors are most powerful.
+In my analysis I will test against the findings of this model to determine which factors are most powerful.

 ## The Model